apache/cassandra/doc/source/cql/ddl.rst

 <clustering-columns>`, then every partition of that table is only comprised of a single row (since the primary key
 uniquely identifies rows and the primary key is equal to the partition key if there is no clustering columns).

-The most important property of partition is that all the rows belonging to the same partition are guarantee to be stored on the same set of replica nodes.
-In other words, the partition key of a table defines which of the rows will be localized together in the Cluster, and it is thus important to choose your partition key wisely so that rows that needs to be fetch together are in the same partition (so that querying those rows together require contacting a minimum of nodes).
+The most important property of partition is that all the rows belonging to the same partition are guaranteed to be stored on the same set of replica nodes.
+In other words, the partition key of a table defines which of the rows will be localized together in the Cluster, and it is thus important to choose your partition key wisely so that rows that needs to be fetched together are in the same partition (so that querying those rows together require contacting a minimum of nodes).

 Please note however that there is a flip-side to this guarantee: as all rows sharing a partition key are guaranteed to